mbajobue/VimPyTerm/README.md

 Use the space bar to send and execute Python code in the terminal:

-- While on normal mode, the space key will send the current line where your cursor is positioned at.
+- While on normal mode, the space key will send the current line where your cursor is positioned at (or the next non-blank line of code).
 If your cursor is located inside a piece of indented code, the whole block of code will be sent and executed (for example, a function).
 - While on visual mode, the selected text will be sent to the Python terminal.

 Feel free to change the default key map in your `.vimrc` like so: